khaledghobashy/uraeus_mbd/README.md

 #### Framework Structure

-To achieve this goal, the framework is structured as a "Layered Application", containing three main categories of sub-packages.
-Each category focuses on a specific aspect of the problem, and can be developed independently, with minimum dependency on the other packages.
+To achieve this goal, the framework is structured as a "Layered Application", containing three main layers of sub-packages.
+Each layer focuses on a specific aspect of the problem, and can be developed independently, with minimum dependency on the other packages.

 These framework layers are as follows: